How to deal with a toxic manager

 It's not a lie.
 He was just too preoccupied to recognize positive things.

-It works as a self-fulfilling prophecy.
-After some time, managers start behaving as true mentors.
+Basically, it works as a self-fulfilling prophecy.
+If you start acknowledging your managers’ help, after some time, they start behaving as true mentors.

-Generally, people think of themselves as great leaders.
+Generally, people like to think of themselves as great leaders.
 Even poor ones do.

 It's a bit of dark magic.
 But consultants can use every bit of help in these tough situations.